DS-USAFA/PSSE-Solutions-Manual/docs/25-Bootstrap-Solutions.md

 ```

 b.
 The null hypothesis requires the means of each group to be equal.
 Pick one group to adjust, either `male` or `female`.
-First zero the mean of the selected group by subtracting the sample mean of this group from data points only in this group.
-Then add the sample mean of the other group to each data point in the selected group.
+First, zero the mean of the selected group by subtracting the sample mean of this group from data points only in this group.
+Then, add the sample mean of the other group to each data point in the selected group.
 Store in a new object called `HELP_null`.

 This is tricky, we are doing some data wrangling here.

 ```r